Seagulls and Bird Phobias

 Why do seagulls sometimes seem so aggressive?

 Gulls are opportunistic eaters.
-Although their diet is naturally focused around fish and molluscs, there is limited resource and a lot of competition, therefore, gulls with easy access to urban environments are likely to try their luck where they can.
+Although their diet is naturally focused around fish and molluscs, there is limited resource and a lot of competition.
+Humans have been depleting their natural source of food for centuries, especially in modern times creating a desperate situation.
+Therefore, gulls with easy access to urban environments are likely to try their luck where they can.
 They are not being deliberately aggressive to you but when food is scarce they may become bolder, which can be misinterpreted as aggressive.
+Most gulls will not hurt you at all, just steal your food.
+It’s only fair in a way!
+If you had starving children at home, you might get more bold as well.

 Like most birds during nesting season, gulls become protective and will have limited tolerance of people, animals or other birds encroaching upon what they see as their territory (usually spring and summer).